Licensed Court Interpreters

-If a course you want to take is not on the list, you must submit an application for course approval to the Commission.
+If a course you want to take is not on the list, you must apply for course approval.
 Your application will be reviewed to determine if, based on the JBCC Rules, the course will be approved and, if so, for how many hours.
-You may obtain the CE approval form from the Continuing Education section on the 'Forms' page of our web site.
+Information on the course approval process is located on the Continuing Education page of our website.

 Continuing education is granted in quarter hour increments.
 The total number of minutes is rounded to the nearest quarter hour.
 One hour of continuing education is equivalent to 60 minutes of actual instruction time.

 The program provider will issue you a course completion certificate or other documentation that you completed the course.
 If you have questions, please contact the program provider.

 If you do not receive your course completion certificate, please contact the program provider.

-Instructors who are licensees may arrange with the provider to get continuing education hours for that portion of the course which the instructor taught.
-However, if the instructor does not teach the entire course, the instructor must attend the remainder of the course to obtain credit for the whole course.
-No partial course credit is allowed.
+Instructors who are licensees may apply with the JBCC to obtain CE credit for the portion of the course they taught.
+However, if the instructor did not teach the entire course, they may attend the remainder of the course to obtain credit for the whole course.

 Courses which are not approved by the JBCC as continuing education courses may not be used for license renewal.
 If the college course is a JBCC- approved continuing education course, then the course hours can be used for license renewal.
 However, the courses must be taken during the period of the license being renewed.